Vitols999/QMS-WIKI/DocBasicsMapDem.md

  Ext.   | Comment
 --------|-------------
 .img    | Garmin Map Images.
-This must be the same container files as used on the devices (often named gmapsupp_*.img).
+This must be the same container files as used on the devices (often named `gmapsupp_*.img`).
 Garmin map images consisting of several mapsets (required for older Garmin devices) can be used only if all included mapsets use the same type file.
 Freely available software tools can be used to find the properties of a map image container and to create map images with just 1 mapset from map image containers with several mapsets.
-A collection with a \*tdb file and several \*img map tile files won't do.
+A collection with a \*tdb file and several \*img map tile files won't do. *Remark:* The Garmin `gmap` format is not supported!

 ### Raster Maps